sd2020spring/sd2020spring.github.io/pages/policies.md

 _Example 2:_ All mini-projects are on time except mini-project 4 which is 10 days late.
 You will receive a 0% for mini-project 4.
 You do not benefit from late penalty forgiveness.

-Every file you turn in must have a top-level comment identifying you as the author and listing anyone who made a substantial contribution.
-This comment is your assertion that the mini-project represents your own work.

 ### Project Toolbox